8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Vinyl plank/LVT is cheap and easy to install

-Just like laminate and engineered wood, LVT usually comes as click-together flooring.
-Also called a “floating floor” (because it’s not attached to the subfloor), this fake wood flooring choice can likewise be installed over existing surfaces—either as click-together or loose lay vinyl plank flooring.
+Just like laminate and engineered wood, LVT usually comes as click-together locking mechanism.
+Also called a “floating floor” (because it’s not attached to the subfloor), this choice can likewise be installed over existing surfaces—either as click-together or loose lay vinyl plank flooring.

 And of course, you can also buy glue-down vinyl plank if floating setups aren’t right for you (or if you want to put your vinyl plank flooring on stairs!)